rupakramki/python-assignment/README.md

 # python-assignment
-This is my github assignment
+This is my github assignment.